What to expect from London shows based on Studio Ghibli films

 In London Theatre’s five-star review of My Neighbour Totoro, we called Phelim McDermott’s production “theatre at its most magical” and predicted that it would be “a massive hit”.

 It definitely is!
-The production broke the Barbican’s box office record for ticket sales in one day - a record that was previously held by the Benedict Cumberbatch-starring Hamlet from 2015 – and it’s already back for a second run after huge demand.
-So, don’t wait too long to experience this very special show.
+The production broke the Barbican’s box office record for ticket sales in one day - a record that was previously held by the Benedict Cumberbatch-starring Hamlet from 2015.
+Now it is back for a third run in London, after two sold-out runs at the Barbican.

 Book My Neighbour Totoro tickets on London Theatre.